hantsy/spring-reactive-sample/docs/data-neo4j.md

 }
 ```

-To run this application, you have to run a Neo4j server firstly.
+To run this application, a running Neo4j server should be provided.

-There is a *docker-compose.yaml* file in the [spring-reactive-sample](https://github.com/hantsy/spring-reactive-sample) repository.
-Simply, run the following command to serve a Neo4j instance  in the docker container.
+There is a *docker-compose.yaml* file prepared in the root folder of the [spring-reactive-sample](https://github.com/hantsy/spring-reactive-sample) repository.
+Simply, run the following command to serve a Neo4j instance  in the Docker container.

 ```bash
 docker-compose up neo4j
 ```

-And configure the connection settings in the *application.properties*.
+And do not forget to configure the connection settings in the *application.properties*.

 ```properties
 spring.neo4j.uri=bolt://localhost:7687